 - Dual card slots for both CF and SD.

-For knowing about the best cameras for still photography, read the best cameras for still photography.
+To know about the best cameras for still photography, read the best cameras for still photography.

 Things You Need To Know About Photojournalism